EMPAT94/Notes/caddy.md

 # Caddy

-> Caddy is a web server with automatic https, certificate renewal and http to https routing.
+> Caddy is a web server with automatic certificate renewal and http to https routing.

 ## Resources